-- > Expect your child to do things that are unrealistic for his/her age? - > Show impatience or even anger when your child cries or has a tantrum? - ➤ Overreact when your child breaks rules or refuses to follow directions? - > Call your child bad names? - > Think it's funny to scare your child? - > Say you are a bad parent and not strict enough with your child? - > Hurt your child?
-Blame you and say it's no big deal? - > Make all the decisions for you and your child? - > Tell you that your child is a nuisance? - > Drink alcohol or use drugs around your child? - > Handle guns and knives around your child?
+- > Expect your child to do things that are unrealistic for his/her age? - > Show impatience or even anger when your child cries or has a tantrum? - > Overreact when your child breaks rules or refuses to follow directions? - > Call your child bad names? - > Think it's funny to scare your child? - > Say you are a bad parent and not strict enough with your child? - > Hurt your child?
+Blame you and say it's no big deal? - Make all the decisions for you and your child? - > Tell you that your child is a nuisance? - > Drink alcohol or use drugs around your child? - > Handle guns and knives around your child? - > Treat pets harshly or in an abusive or neglectful manner?